Chemotherapy Causes Chronic Nerve Pain in Nearly Half of Cancer Patients

 Added Burden of Cancer Treatment

-The new study, published in Regional Anesthesia & Pain Medicine, pooled data from almost 80 studies across nearly 30 countries, analyzing about 11,000 patients with chemotherapy-induced neuropathy.
+The new study, published in Regional Anesthesia & Pain Medicine, pooled data from 77 studies across 28 countries, analyzing nearly 11,000 patients with chemotherapy-induced neuropathy.
 Among them, more than 40 percent reported severe and persistent nerve pain lasting at least three months.

-Compared to patients treated with the above chemotherapy drugs, those receiving combination chemotherapy regimens reported lower neuropathy rates.
+Compared with patients treated with the above chemotherapy drugs, those receiving combination chemotherapy regimens reported lower neuropathy rates.

-Gender did not influence the likelihood of nerve pain, but prevalence was higher in Asia (almost 50 percent) than in Europe (over a third).
+Gender did not influence the likelihood of nerve pain, but its prevalence was higher in Asia (almost 50 percent) than in Europe (more than a third).

 Researchers link higher neuropathy rates in lung cancer patients to complex treatments.
 These patients frequently use multiple and prolonged chemotherapy cycles.

-People who take higher doses of chemotherapy drugs, have pre-existing nerve damage, or take other nerve-damaging medications are at an increased risk of CIPN.
-Patients with Type 2 diabetes, who are already prone to diabetic neuropathy due to high blood sugar damaging their nerves, are at higher risk of experiencing nerve damage from chemotherapy drugs.
+People who take higher doses of chemotherapy drugs, have preexisting nerve damage, or take other nerve-damaging medications are at an increased risk of CIPN.
+Patients with Type 2 diabetes, who are already prone to diabetic neuropathy because of high blood sugar, are at higher risk of experiencing nerve damage from chemotherapy drugs.

 “While neuropathy from cancer treatment most commonly involves numbness and tingling, pain is common as well.
 The pain is often described as burning, pricking, or electric like in nature,” Dr. Joseph Vega, who isn’t part of the study, told The Epoch Times.
 He is a supportive care medicine physician at City of Hope, a national cancer research and treatment organization.